HanWSun/410DSL/README.md

 # 410DSL
+This project's goal is to creat a Domain Specific Language to design Blogs/Media Timelines

 ## Requirements
-npm
+- npm
-latest node
+- Node version 10.15.0

 ### Required npm Packages
--express
--ejs
--esm
+- express
+- ejs
+- esm

 ## How to Import/Export
-since node doesn't support the es6 import/export statements, we use esm to enable them.
+Since Node doesn't support the es6 import/export statements, we use the esm module to enable them.

 ### Exporting a class
 `export default ClassName { ... }`